 1. John Caples (1900-1990)

 In his 1932 book, “Tested-Advertising Methods,” author John Caples shared 16 formulas that made him successful.
-In particular, he outlined the most effective ways to write a marketing headline.
-Here are a few of his tips you’ll still find useful today (MX.com, 2016):
+In particular, he outlined the most effective ways of writing a marketing headline.
+Here’s a quote on a vital mistake that many marketers still commit in recent years:

 Schwab had an inspiring story as a worker.
 He first served as Maxwell Sackheim’s secretary and became a copywriter.
 Then, he got his promotion when he helped his boss change the business’ copywriting style, which worked well for the company.

 A former content marketer, Schwab authored “How to Write a Good Advertisement: A Short Course in Copywriting.”
-Further, his book aided many businesspeople and copywriters because it gave them details on how they can make their products and services irresistible to consumers.
+Further, his book aided many businesspeople and copywriters because it gave them details on how they could make their products and services “tempting” to consumers.
 Although it may sound too good to be true, many expert copywriters became masters of their craft after using Schwab’s tips as guide.

 3. Robert Collier (1885-1950)

 He excelled at creating direct-mail letters.
 In fact, he told how he made them through his eponymous book, The Robert Collier Letter Book.
-Likewise, a noble contribution to the business world, it remains at the top of its genre.
-With his book, Collier received recognition as “one of the greatest minds in history.”
+With this book, Collier was named “one of the greatest minds in history.”